libp2p/specs/ROADMAP.md

 ### 📱 libp2p in mobile devices

-**What?** While js-libp2p technically works in mobile browsers, it is constrained by the web sandbox.
-First-class integration of native libp2p in mobile devices could be a prerequisite for the class of offline-first use cases we are targeting at Protocol Labs.
+**What?** First-class integration of libp2p in mobile devices is a prerequisite for the class of offline-first use cases we are targeting.

-This implies building/supporting Java/Kotlin and Swift implementations -- either fully-fledged or trimmed-down versions that do the minimum necessary or wrap existing implementations like rust-libp2p.
+This implies building/supporting Java/Kotlin and Swift implementations -- either
+fully-fledged or trimmed-down versions that do the minimum necessary or wrap existing implementations like nim-libp2p or rust-libp2p.

 **Why?** Bringing libp2p natively to mobile devices is an enabler for offline-first use cases.